-a.
-Learn fundamental properties of fluids, their types, and explain the types of fluid motions and the types of sediment gravity flows b.
-Learn the concept of flow regimes; explain the types of sedimentary deposits in terms of the types of fluid flow c.
-Acquire / gain knowledge of the sediment texture, fabric, and packing; processes governing sediment texture and other attributes d.
-Identify / recognize and explain the kinds of sedimentary structures and the processes responsible for their formation e.
-Understand the differences between scalar and directional properties of sediment and their palaeocurrent significance f.
+- a.
+Learn fundamental properties of fluids, their types, and explain the types of fluid motions and the types of sediment gravity flows - b.
+Learn the concept of flow regimes; explain the types of sedimentary deposits in terms of the types of fluid flow - c.
+Acquire / gain knowledge of the sediment texture, fabric, and packing; processes governing sediment texture and other attributes - d.
+Identify / recognize and explain the kinds of sedimentary structures and the processes responsible for their formation - e.
+Understand the differences between scalar and directional properties of sediment and their palaeocurrent significance - f.
 Interpret the tectonic controls on sedimentation and basin formation and evolution.

-Unit 1: Sedimentary processes, properties of fluids, types of fluids and fluid motions

-Unit 2: Flow regime - concept, definition, types; bed forms and interpretation; types of fluid flows and their deposits (and associated facies)

-Unit 3: Textural and other properties and attributes of sediment and their 5 measurement, interrelationships and representations; processes controlling these properties and attributes

-Unit 4: Sedimentary structures - primary depositional (inorganic - physical, chemical biochemical, organic / biogenic), secondary / soft-sediment deformation structures, and processes responsible for their development (interpretation)

-Unit 5: Sediment gravity flows - their origin, types, classification, description, and 3 occurrences

-Unit 6: Palaeocurrent analysis -various attributes and directional properties of 5 sediment as criteria for palaeocurrent interpretation 5

-Unit 7: Factors controlling sedimentation - tectonics, subsidence, climate, and sealevel changes 5
+Unit/Chapter No of classes Unit 1: Sedimentary processes, properties of fluids, types of fluids and fluid motions 4 Unit 2: Flow regime - concept, definition, types; bed forms and interpretation; types 4 of fluid flows and their deposits (and associated facies) Unit 3: Textural and other properties and attributes of sediment and their 5 measurement, interrelationships and representations; processes controlling these properties and attributes IN-COURSE - 1 Unit 4: Sedimentary structures - primary depositional (inorganic - physical, 4 chemical biochemical, organic / biogenic), secondary / soft-sediment deformation structures, and processes responsible for their development (interpretation) Unit 5: Sediment gravity flows - their origin, types, classification, description, and 3 occurrences IN-COURSE - 2 Unit 6: Palaeocurrent analysis -various attributes and directional properties of 5 sediment as criteria for palaeocurrent interpretation Unit 7: Factors controlling sedimentation - tectonics, subsidence, climate, and sea- 5 level changes

-Lecture, discussion, question-answer and assignment.
-7. Assessment: Formative (40%): Incourse Examination/Assignment Summative (60%): Course Final Examination